 The Company is a REIT that acquires, owns, repositions, manages and leases commercial office, retail and multifamily properties in the New York Metropolitan area and has two reportable segments: real estate and debt and preferred equity investments.
+Our industry segments are discussed in Note 21, "Segment Information," in the accompanying consolidated financial statements.

 We evaluate real estate performance and allocate resources based on earnings contribution to income from continuing operations.

-At December 31, 2015, our real estate portfolio was primarily located in one geographical market, the New York Metropolitan area.
+At December 31, 2016, our real estate portfolio was primarily located in one geographical market, the New York Metropolitan area.
 The primary sources of revenue are generated from tenant rents and escalations and reimbursement revenue.
 Real estate property operating expenses consist primarily of security, maintenance, utility costs, real estate taxes and, at certain properties, ground rent expense.
-As of December 31, 2015, three tenants in our office portfolio contributed 9.7%, 9.1%, and 6.2% of our office portfolio annualized cash rent.
-No other tenant contributed more than 5.0% of our office portfolio annualized cash rent and our share of joint venture annualized cash rent.
-No property contributed in excess of 10.0% of our consolidated total revenue for 2015.
-Our industry segments are discussed in Note 22, "Segment Information," in the accompanying consolidated financial statements.
+As of December 31, 2016, two tenants in our office portfolio contributed 8.1%, and 6.7% of our office portfolio annualized cash rent.
+No other tenant contributed more than 5.0% of our office portfolio annualized cash rent.
+Office portfolio annualized cash rent includes our consolidated annualized cash rent and our share of joint venture annualized cash rent.
+One property, which was sold in June 2016, contributed 12.3% of our consolidated total revenue for 2016.
+No other property contributed in excess of 10.0% of our consolidated total revenue for 2016.